-Table 2: Specific Groups for RTP Outreach Efforts
+Table 4: Specific Groups for MTP Outreach Efforts

-Neighborhood/Homeowners' Associations particularly groups that are directly affected by a proposed project Business Professionals young Professionals of Tulsa, local business leaders, Tulsa Transportation Club and similar organizations, Chambers of Commerce, etc. Schools Tulsa Community College, Tulsa Technology Center, public and private schools (elementary, middle, and high schools), and others as appropriate Churches/Religious Institutions Neighborhood and/or community religious venues located in the impacted areas Media Representatives Launch a media campaign that targets reporters who have worked with INCOG in the past and forms new relationships with representatives from various media types including television, newspaper, and radio Elected Officials/Community Representatives Engage local elected officials, community planners and planning commissions on a regular basis Civic/Focus Groups and Emergency Response Agencies Speak with organizations at their regularly scheduled meetings.
+Neighborhood/Homeowners' Associations Particularly groups that are directly affected by a proposed project Business Professionals Young Professionals of Tulsa, local business leaders, Tulsa Transportation Club and similar organizations, Chambers of Commerce, etc. Youths Tulsa Community College, Tulsa Technology Center, public and private schools (elementary, middle, and high schools), boys and girls club, and others as appropriate Churches/Religious Institutions Neighborhood and/or community religious venues located in the impacted areas Media Representatives Launch a media campaign that targets reporters who have worked with INCOG in the past and forms new relationships with representatives from various media types including television, newspaper, and radio Elected Officials/Community Representatives Engage local elected officials, community planners and planning commissions on a regular basis Civic/Focus Groups and Emergency Response Agencies Speak with organizations at their regularly scheduled meetings.
 Host focus retreats to encourage participation from particular organizations and businesses with a vested interest in transportation

-As a part of the RTP development process, INCOG will prepare a detailed list of objectives and procedures to obtain public participation as it relates to the RTP.
+As a part of the MTP development process, INCOG will prepare a detailed list of objectives and procedures to obtain public participation as it relates to the MTP.
 This detailed list will be based upon these general guidelines: